spoike/pico8-workshop/11-what-to-do-next.md

 - Make some sound effects in the sound effect editor.
 You can play them in the game with the [`SFX` function](https://pico-8.fandom.com/wiki/Sfx).

+- You might've noticed there is a bug with the collision detection, this is because we're basing the distance calc on the upper left corner of the sprites.
+One fix is to offset that check with x:-4, y:-4.

+- Change some variables around, see what happens.
+Spawn more enemies at a time?
+More or less particles?

-- You could try getting the ghosts not to bunch up together by letting them nudge away from each other when they collide.
+- You could try getting the ghosts not to bunch up together by letting them nudge away from each other whenever they collide.

 - You could let the ghosts move faster as time progresses.

-- Add more pickups with more sprites
+- Add more pickups with more sprites.
+Should something else happen when you pick them up?

 - Add more enemies with other draw and update behaviors.
 Several enemies that follows a straight path perhaps?

-- Change some variables around, see what happens.
-Spawn more enemies at a time?
-More or less particles?

 - Make some music in the music editor.
 Play in the game with the [`MUSIC` function](https://pico-8.fandom.com/wiki/Music)

 - You can shake the screen by giving random values to [`CAMERA` function](https://pico-8.fandom.com/wiki/Camera).

+- You may use the map editor to render several sprites at the same time.
+The [`MAP` function](https://pico-8.fandom.com/wiki/Map) draws the given grid.

+- If you're using the map, sprites can be marked with a sprite flag.
+Use [`MGET`](https://pico-8.fandom.com/wiki/Mget) to get the sprite associated with the given map position and [`FGET`](https://pico-8.fandom.com/wiki/Fget) to get the flag to that sprite.
+You can use this to mark tiles as impassable with one flag and do collision check by checking if the flag is set on the target position.

 - Linear interpolation is useful, however PICO-8 doesn't provide that.
 Here's some code for a function that does that.
 It takes two values and mixes it with the given `t` (a decimal number between 0 and 1).
-It may be used to move stuff between two points, fake gradients, etc:
+It may be used to move stuff between two points, fake gradients, draw HP bars etc:

 ```lua
 -- TAKES 2 VALUES AND RETURNS A MIX OF THEM